rcannon/yesod-taxes/README.md

 ### Basic Database Stuff

-In order to use a postgres database with Persistent, we need to add another instance.
+In order to use a Postgres database with Persistent, we need to add another instance.

 ```Haskell
 -- lines 102-107 of Main.hs